Classes with a picture icon have images on the class detail page

 5145 No skills required Magic of Perfect Blocking

 Why spend all that time knitting a garment, only to stop short of making it look great!
 Blocking is an essential part of finishing your garment off perfectly.
 Blocking evens out your stitches, sets your size, and in some cases can even mask your mistakes.
-In this workshop we will go over the three main methods of blocking (wet, steam and spray) and learn how to use all the tools such as blocking boards and wires.
-Weâ€™ll also discuss blocking unusual shapes, special stitch patterns, as well as learn a bit about different fiber properties.
+In this workshop we will go over the three main methods of blocking (wet, steam, and spray) and learn how to use all the tools such as blocking boards and wires.
+Weâ€™ll also discuss blocking unusual shapes and special stitch patterns, as well as learn a bit about different fiber properties.
 Come on, donâ€™t stop short of the perfect finish!

 Sunday 8:30 am - 11:30 am

 5206 Intermediate Take it From the Top: Short-row, Set-in Sleeve Cap

 We all know the hardest part about a set in sleeve is setting it in!
 A traditional set in sleeve is knit from the bottom up and then you sew the sleeve cap into place.
 If your sleeve cap isnâ€™t perfect, your sleeve doesnâ€™t fit.
 Learn how to create a sleeve cap from the top with no seaming required!
 We will learn how to create this little piece of short row magic by knitting a mini version and then we will finish the class by going over how to convert an existing pattern into a top down, short row set in sleeve.